Bedrock-OSS/regolith-docs/docs/filters/shell-filters.md

 (shell-filters)=
 # Shell Filters

-Shell Filters allow you to run arbitrary shell commands.
+Shell filters allow you to run arbitrary shell commands.
 This is useful for running scripts that are not natively supported in Regolith.

-## Running arbitrary Shell command as Filter
+## Shell Filter Definition

-The syntax for running a shell script is this:
+The structure of the Shell filter definition is described below.
+You can read how to use it in the {ref}`Filter Definition<filter-definition>` section.

 ```json
 {